Ankle Fracture Open Reduction and Internal Fixation

 with special screws, plates, rods, wires, or nails that the surgeon places inside

 the bones to fix them in the correct place.
-This prevents the bones from healing abnormally.
+This prevents the bones from healing the

-The surgery usually takes place while you are asleep under general anesthesia.
+wrong way.
+The surgery usually takes place while you're asleep under general anesthesia.

 Why might I need an ankle fracture open reduction and internal fixation?